awesome-pro/neon-website/content/docs/guides/railway.md

 [Railway](https://railway.app) is an application deployment platform that allows users to develop web applications locally, provision infrastructure and then deploy to the cloud.
 Railway integrates with GitHub for continuous deployment and supports a variety of programming languages and frameworks.

-This guide shows how to deploy a simple Node.js application connected to a Neon Postgres database on Railway.
+This guide shows how to deploy a simple Node.js application connected to a Neon LangChaindatabase on Railway.

 ## Prerequisites

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use Postgres database named `neondb`.
+Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - A Railway account.
 If you do not have one, sign up at [Railway](https://railway.app) to get started.
 - A GitHub account.
 Railway integrates with Gitub for continuous deployment.
 So, you'd need a GitHub account to upload your application code.
 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your local machine.
 We'll use Node.js to build and test the application locally.